|Badlees Story||Related Articles||Acknowledgements||Badlees.com|

 Alexander and Smith continued to operate Saturation Acres, recording and producing scores of musical acts and branching out into other areas such as licensing.
 In 2005, they recorded a cover of “Keep on the Sunny Side” with singer K8, which was used in commercials by Days Inn nationwide for years to come.

 Eventually Paul Smith got a full-time “day job” as an instructor at Susquehanna University.
 In late 2007, he left Saturation Acres and early the following year, Bret Alexander moved the studio to commercial location in DuPont, PA, sharing the building with his wife’s newly-opened bakery.
 Bret continued his full time work as a performer, producer, and studio owner.
-Over this period, he released a couple of songs, “Don’t Ever Let Me Down” in 2005 and “Well Laid Plans” in 2006, each for inclusion on those years’ Concert for a Cause (formerly Concert for Karen) CDs.
-Along with sporadic dates with the Cellarbirds, he played solo gigs, some with former Breaking Benjamin drummer Jeremy Hummel, some with a band called The Bodingtons, some with Shawn Z (as Gypzee), and he even formed a new band called Giants of Despair in 2008.
+During this period he released a couple of songs, “Don’t Ever Let Me Down” in 2005 and “Well Laid Plans” in 2006, each for inclusion on those years’ Concert for a Cause (formerly Concert for Karen) CDs.
+Along with sporadic dates with the Cellarbirds, he played solo gigs, some with former Breaking Benjamin drummer Jeremy Hummel, some with a band called The Bodingtons and he even formed a new band called Giants of Despair in 2008.